hastexo/ictfocus2015/markdown/learning.md

 terminal emulator and SSH client.
 When run on the same app server as the LMS hosting the XBlock, it allowed us to create an SSH connection securely and automatically to the student's cluster.

-## Bells
-and
-## Whistles

-- A role to deploy the XBlock <!-- .element: class="fragment" -->
-- A role to deploy courses from git <!-- .element: class="fragment" -->

-Note: In developing all this, we also came up with a couple of helper roles.
-One to deploy our XBlock properly, including dependencies, adding it to the LMS's installed apps, and configuring the nginx reverse proxy.
-The other, to deploy courses from git.

-Let's see it all in action!

 <!-- .slide: data-background-iframe="http://localhost:4200/" data-background-size="contain" -->